JSjulio/TheArrowGame/README.md

-# theArrowGame - Development Setup
+# TheArrowGame - Development Setup
 This repo is used to build the Fronted and Backend of theArrowGame.
 It is created as a failsafe.
-This repo will be merged to [TheArrowGame. ](https://github.com/JSjulio/Fullstack-Capstone-Starter-Project) as major miles stones are reached in development.
+This repo will be merged to [TheArrowGame ](https://github.com/JSjulio/Fullstack-Capstone-Starter-Project) as major miles stones are reached in development.

 ## Phaser Parcel Template